When I learned about Kids Earn Cash, I was curious about the kids.

 I find if kids are earning cash its gotta be a good thing.

-Okay, when I started researching about KEC I’m like who are these kids.
+Okay, when I started researching Kids Earn Cash I’m like who are these kids.

-No one has times for games especially when it comes to making money online.
+No one has time for games especially when it comes to making money online.

 Specs About Kids Earn Cash